 - Part B, which covers medical costs such as doctor visits, lab test, and medical equipment

-Instead of Original Medicare, you can opt for a Georgia Medicare Advantage plan, like more than 607,000 Georgians did in 2018.
-Medicare Advantage is sold by private insurance companies and provides Part A and Part B in a single plan.
+Instead of Original Medicare, you can opt for a Georgia Medicare Advantage plan, like more than 733,000 Georgians did in 2020.1 Medicare Advantage (also known as Medicare Part C) is sold by private insurance companies and provides Part A and Part B in a single plan.

 There are a wide variety plans to choose from.
-Most plans also include Part D drug coverage, and many add dental, hearing, and/or vision coverage.
+Most Medicare Advantage plans also include prescription drug coverage, and many add dental, hearing, and/or vision coverage.4

 There are some key differences between Original Medicare and Medicare Advantage.
-HealthMarkets can help you understand the plans, explain which one would work best for your situation, and assist with enrollment.
+HealthMarkets can help you understand the plans, explain which one would work best for your situation, and assist with applying.

-More than 61% of Georgia applicants were eligible for Extra Help with Medicare prescription drug plan costs in 2019.
-Find out if you also qualify.
+More than 61% of Medicare-eligible Georgia residents who applied were eligible for Extra Help with Medicare prescription drug plan costs in 2020.5 Find out if you also qualify.

-Shop online with HealthMarkets now to compare health plans and discover the options that are available to you.
+Shop online with HealthMarkets now to get your free FitScore, compare Medicare plans, and discover the options that are available to you.